zopefoundation/lovely.rating/src/lovely/rating/README.txt

 A new rating can be given by rating the application again:

   >>> manager.rate('usability', u'Awesome', u'srichter')
+  True
   >>> manager.getRating('usability', u'srichter')
   <Rating u'Awesome' by u'srichter'>

-Ratings are removed using the following:
+Ratings are removed using the following.
+This method also returns a boolean indicating if something has changed.:

   >>> manager.rate('usability', u'Crap', u'badcarma')
+  True
   >>> manager.getRating('usability', u'badcarma')
   <Rating u'Crap' by u'badcarma'>

   >>> manager.remove('usability', 'badcarma')
+  True
+  >>> manager.remove('usability', 'badcarma')
+  False
   >>> manager.getRating('usability', u'badcarma')

 Finally, the manager also provides some basic statistical features: